harryf/comedy/docs/_shows/20200222_ASS_Basel_22_Feb_2020__Flying_Dicks.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> How was the show called, ladies and gentlemen?
+> I want to kill myself.
 >
-> It was some, uh...
+> That was some hard topics.
 >
-> It was some hard topics.
+> I mean, that book is like, "Till the Grandma Dies" in British.
 >
-> It was like, I mean, that's...
->
-> It was like, it's like my grandma died in, uh,
->
-> in the...
->
 > Wow.
 >
 > Okay.
 >
-> We've got one last comic left.
+> So we've got one last comic left.
 >
-> This guy,
+> It's Oscar.
 >
-> you're gonna love him, okay?
+> This guy, Oscar, you're going to love him, okay?
 >
-> He's British originally, but he's been living in
+> He's British originally, but he's been living in Switzerland for about 18 years now.
 >
-> Switzerland for about 18 years now.
->
-> And yes, this is
+> And yes, this is his real name.
->
-> his real name.
 Give it up, everybody.
 >
 > It's Harry Fox.
-Give it up
+Give it up for Harry Fox, ladies and gentlemen.
 >
-> for Harry Fox, ladies and gentlemen.
+> So my name is actually Harry Fux.
 >
-> So my name is actually
->
-> Harry Fox.
->
 > It's a German name.
 >
-> Spelled F-U-
+> Spelled F-U-C-K-S.
 >
-> C-K-S. I repeat, F-U-
+> I repeat, F-U-C-K-S.
 >
-> C-K-S.
+> But when I'm in a room with English speakers like this, a lot of you think my name is Harry Fux.
 >
-> But when I'm in a room with English speakers,
+> My name is not Harry Fux.
 >
-> there's a lot of you who think,
+> And in my family, when we have a family get-together,
 >
-> my name is Harry Fox.
+> we get very upset when you call us a group of fuckers.
 >
-> My name is not Harry Fox.
->
-> And in my family,
->
-> when we have a family get-together,
->
-> we get very upset
->
-> when you call us a group of
->
-> fuckers.
->
 > And I have two kids.
 >
-> I had to call them
+> I had to call them Halbert and Woffert
 >
-> Halber and Woffer
+> just to give them a good starting line.
 >
-> just to give them
+> I think you're laughing too much at my children, Halbert.
 >
-> a good start in life.
+> But the real problem with a name like Harry Fux is it sets a very high level of expectation.
 >
-> I think you're laughing too much
->
-> at my children.
->
-> But the real problem
->
-> with a name like Harry Fox
->
-> is it sets a very high level
->
-> of expectation.
->
 > Honestly, there's only been about this much.
 >
 > Honestly, it was that much.
+Probably that much.
 >
-> And, you know,
+> And in fact, if I can share this with you, it has actually been a long time since I had sex.
 >
-> in fact, if I can share this
+> Put your hands up if you haven't had sex in a long time.
 >
-> with you, it has actually been
+> You two guys?
 >
-> a long time since I had sex.
+> Wow, I hadn't realized I was coming to the Basel nymphomaniac society.
 >
-> Put your hands up if you haven't
+> Okay, well, let me then just explain to you my condition, how it is when you haven't had sex in a
 >
-> had sex in a long time.
+> long time.
 >
-> You two guys.
+> Because it's kind of like you're hallucinating.
 >
-> Wow.
+> You could be walking down the street.
 >
-> I hadn't realized I was coming to the
+> You see a couple of dogs sniffing each other's asses.
 >
-> Basel Nymphomania.
+> You look at them and you think, "I wish that was me."
 >
-> Okay.
+> Or you go into Migros, you spot an "Action on Watermelon."
 >
-> Well, let me
+> You get one hand on that watermelon, maybe two.
 >
-> then just explain to you
+> Bang!
+It's like you're in a new dimension.
 >
-> let me just explain to you my condition
+> You and that watermelon, it's getting hot, it's getting steamy, you're oblivious to all the people
 >
-> how it is when you haven't had sex
+> watching you.
 >
-> in a long time because it's kind
+> And then you hear this, "Junger Mann, schämen Sie sich!"
 >
-> of like you're hallucinating.
+> And there's an old lady about to hit you with a handbag.
 >
-> You know, you could be walking
+> And you think, "She's nice."
 >
-> down the street.
-You see a couple of
+> Yeah, so that's how that's working out for me.
 >
-> dogs sniffing each other's asses.
+> But I have lived in Switzerland a long time.
 >
-> You look at
+> And actually, right now, I'm in the process of applying for my Swiss passport.
 >
-> them and you think,
+> And when I get that passport, I'm going to be voting SVP.
 >
-> I wish that was me.
+> Because it's time to do something about all the immigrants.
 >
-> Or you go into
+> And specifically, I mean the English-speaking immigrants.
 >
-> Migro.
-You go into Migro.
->
-> You spot an axion on watermelon.
->
-> You get one hand
->
-> on that watermelon,
->
-> maybe two.
->
-> It's like you're in a new dimension.
->
-> You and that watermelon.
-It's getting hot.
->
-> It's getting steamy.
-You're oblivious
->
-> to all the people watching you.
->
-> And then you hear this
->
-> and there's an old lady about to
->
-> hit you with a handbag and you think,
->
-> uh,
->
-> she's nice.
->
-> Yeah, so that's how that's working
->
-> out for me.
-But I have lived
->
-> in Switzerland a long time and
->
-> actually right now I'm in the process
->
-> of applying for my Swiss passport.
->
-> And when I get that passport
->
-> I'm going to be voting
->
-> espalpé
->
-> because it's time to do something about
->
-> all the immigrants.
->
-> And specifically, I mean
->
-> the English-speaking immigrants.
->
 > You know, like Zach and Stephanie over there.
 >
 > Because let's look at these guys, you know.
 >
-> They voted for Brexit.
+> They voted for Brexit, they voted for Trump.
 >
-> They voted for Trump.
+> And then they were like, "Oh my God, we fucked up our country!"
 >
-> And then they were like,
+> "Let's just sneak over to Switzerland."
 >
-> "Oh my God, we fucked up our country.
+> But when they get here, you've got to ask, "What are they actually bringing to the party here?"
 >
-> Let's just sneak over to Switzerland."
+> Because, you know, like the Indians and the Vietnamese, when they came here, they brought great
 >
-> But when they get here, you've got to ask,
+> cuisine.
 >
-> "What are they actually bringing to the party here?"
+> Or the Brazilians and the Romanians, when they came here, they brought sexual relief.
 >
-> Because, you know, like the Indians and the Vietnamese,
->
-> when they came here, they brought great cuisine.
->
-> Or the Brazilians and the Romanians,
->
-> when they came here, they brought sexual relief.
->
-> But these English speakers, I mean,
->
-> they're just coming here and stealing our comedy jobs.
+> But these English speakers, I mean, they're just coming here and stealing our comedy jobs.
 >
 > It's just not acceptable.
 >